Information around safety and regulations on accepting BYO reusables from your customers.

 Encouraging BYO reusables with your customers

-Your customers may have the same concerns as you, unsure whether reusables are Ok and whether you accept them.
+Your customers may have the same concerns as you, unsure whether reusables are Ok and if you accept them.

 Let them know you support a culture of reusables and encourage them to bring their clean BYO cups and containers.
 You can do this through signage, media/social media promotions, and just chatting with them about it!